About MarLIN

 Acknowledgements

-The MarLIN programme was a major multi-disciplinary project dependent on the varied expertise of its team, and the advice and support of numerous others.
-Today, it continues to depend on the advice and support of outside experts, peer reviewers, image providers, volunteers and naturalists worldwide.
-Therefore, the MarLIN team would like to give a ‘big thank you’ to all those who have and/or continue to support and contribute to the work of MarLIN.
+The MarLIN programme was a major multi-disciplinary project dependent on the varied expertise of its team and the advice and support of numerous others.
+Today, it continues to depend on the advice and support of outside experts, peer reviewers, image providers, volunteers and naturalists.
+Therefore, the MarLIN team would like to give a big 'thank you’ to all who have or continue to support and contribute to the work of MarLIN.

 Team members and contributors (1999 to date)